-Hairspray and aerosol spray cans are common material used by many people throughout the world, but it has been known to have several negative effects on the environment.
-There are two different types of ingredients found in hairspray that can harm the environment.
+Hairspray and aerosol spray cans are common materials used by many people worldwide, but they have several negative effects on the environment.
+Two different types of ingredients found in hairspray can harm the environment.

 What is the ozone layer?